DOI-USGS/hyswap/README.md

 ### User Installation From Source

 To install `hyswap` from source, first you will need to clone the repository.
-Next, from the root of the repository, run the following commands:
+Next, from the root of the repository, run the following commands in your non-base environment:

 ```bash
 pip install -r requirements.txt